 Why Hackbright over other coding bootcamps?

 After deciding that she wanted to invest in a coding education, Kat started looking for a bootcamp that had an excellent programming curriculum and that shared the same political views that she has.
-So, she started looking at all-women coding bootcamp options.
+So, she started looking at attending a coding bootcamp options.

 She came across Grace Hopper and Hackbright Academy.

-“Both schools were all women’s coding bootcamps that sought to increase the number of women in software engineering roles,” Kat wrote.
+“Both schools were attending a coding bootcamps that sought to increase gender equality in software engineering roles,” Kat wrote.
 “Although I was impressed by Grace Hopper in so many ways, I was ultimately more attracted to the quirkiness and intimate learning environment that Hackbright offered.
 Plus, by choosing Hackbright, that put me right in the middle of San Francisco’s vibrant tech scene.”

 Hackbright’s mission is to change the ratio in the tech scene.
 Because of that, Hackbright’s main campus location is in the heart of San Francisco’s tech hub.
 Being in this location allows students more opportunities to work with companies during their time on campus, which allows more career opportunities once their bootcamp experience comes to a close.